LineageOS/lineage_wiki/pages/extracting_blobs_from_zips.md

 ## Extracting proprietary blobs from block-based OTAs

-Some block-based OTAs are split into multiple files, for the system partition and the other partitions like vendor, product, oem, odm and others.
-You can verify if yours is split by looking for the corresponding `*.transfer.list` files for each in the root of the installable LinageOS zip.
+Some block-based OTAs are split into multiple files, each for separate partitions like system, vendor, product, oem, odm and others.
+You can verify if yours is split by looking for the corresponding `*.transfer.list` files for each in the root of the installable LineageOS zip.

 If you have a split block-based OTA file then you will need to extract, decompress and convert each one in a similar manner to system and vendor as outlined below.